openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

    :description: Learn how to convert a model from a
                  TensorFlow format to the OpenVINO Model.

 This page provides general instructions on how to run model conversion from a TensorFlow format to the OpenVINO IR format.
 The instructions are different depending on whether your model was created with TensorFlow v1.X or TensorFlow v2.X.

 .. note:: TensorFlow models can be loaded by `openvino.Core.read_model` or `openvino.Core.compile_model` methods by OpenVINO runtime API without preparing OpenVINO IR first.
 Refer to the :doc:`inference example <openvino_docs_OV_UG_Integrate_OV_with_your_application>` for more details.
 Using ``openvino.convert_model`` is still recommended if model load latency matters for the inference application.

-.. note:: Examples below that convert TensorFlow models from the filesystem do not require any version of TensorFlow been installed on the system, except cases when `tensorflow` module is imported explicitly.
+.. note:: Examples below that convert TensorFlow models from a file do not require any version of TensorFlow to be installed on the system, except in cases when `tensorflow` module is imported explicitly.

 Converting TensorFlow 2 Models
 ##############################